Victim of a Crime

 It is your choice whether to tell someone what has happened to you.
 You don’t have to report a sexual assault to the police.

 If you tell a person from Child Safety Services or the police about the sexual assault then they must investigate it.
 If you are under 18, need medical treatment and the doctor believes you have been sexually assaulted, then they must tell the police or Child Safety Services.
-However, a medical report may be important later to support your story if you decide to go to court.
+Any medical report may be important later to support your story if the matter goes to court.
 You do not have to answer questions or give any information to anyone if you do not want to.
 A doctor cannot refuse to treat you because you do not give full details of what happened and who was involved.

 It is important to look after yourself by seeing a doctor as soon as possible for things like STIs, pregnancy and your general health.

-If a teacher reasonably believes a child at the school has been sexually abused by another person then, by law, they have to report it to the principal who must report it to the police.
-If the Commission for Children and Young People and Child Guardian (CCYP&CG) is told about possible abuse they must pass the information on to the police.
+If a teacher reasonably believes a child at the school has been sexually abused by another person, they have to report it to the principal who must report it to the police.
+If Office of the Public Guardian (OPG) is told about any abuse they must pass the information on to the police and Department of Child Safety.

 What happens if a sexual assault is reported?